Nicole Page is a Partner of the firm and practices in the areas of entertainment, employment and intellectual property.

 Ms. Page’s extensive intellectual property practice includes copyright and trademark protection and prosecution, as well as advice on branding and licensing matters in the worlds of media, fashion, lifestyle and sports.

-Ms. Page is admitted to practice in New York and the United States District Courts for the Southern and Eastern Districts of New York.
+Ms. Page was selected to Super Lawyers for the New York Metro area in 2020 and featured in Crain’s New York on the 2021 list of Notable Women in Law.
+She is admitted to practice in New York and the United States District Courts for the Southern and Eastern Districts of New York.

 Ms. Page graduated with her B.A. from Cornell University and received her J.D. from the University of Pennsylvania Law School.

 Ms. Page is on the Honorary Host Committee for the Athena Film Festival; she is a member of both New York Women in Film and Television and the Independent Filmmaker Project; and she proudly serves as President of the Board of Women Make Movies.

 Ms. Page is a strong advocate for women’s empowerment and hosts discussion groups for women professionals on topics relating to combatting discrimination, micro-inequities and negotiation techniques under the banner of her Ask for More series.

 Ms. Page frequently speaks and writes on legal issues, appearing on panels at SXSW, HotDocs, Napa Valley Film Festival, Slamdance, Hamptons International Film Festival, World Congress of Science and Factual Producers, IFP and Realscreen.
 Her articles have appeared in numerous publications such as Huffington Post, Fast Company, IndieWire and Refinery29, among others.